Nenkai/GBFRDataTools/README.md

 ## Research Notes

-* Currently, `190837` of `280078` (68.1%) game paths are known.
+* Currently, `192182` of `280078` (68.6%) game paths are known.
 * It is possible to run the game fully unpacked by removing `data.i`, however all game files need to be extracted in a `data` folder - requires the majority of game paths mapped out which is not the case yet.
-* `data.i` is fully understood and documented in [IndexFile.cs](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools/Archive/IndexFile.cs).
+* `data.i` among other file formats such as models uses FlatBuffers (Cy's internal handler is named FlatArk).
+It is fully understood and documented in [IndexFile.fbs](https://github.com/Nenkai/GBFRDataTools/blob/master/GBFRDataTools/Entities/IndexFile.fbs).
 * Data/Archive file #2 is hardcoded not to be read from.
-* Some files uses the same type of header called flatark where a table of uint16 offsets points to a table of fields.
-Notably model info files/`.minfo`.

 ## Credits